AlttiRi/twitter-click-and-save/README.md

 Why?
 Because it resolves the problem of file organization and includes a lot of useful information!

-With this filename the downloaded **files are already orginazed**: with the default sorting by name (in a file explorer) the files will grouped by site, by user, by date and ordered by date and tweet ID.
+With this filename the downloaded **files are already organized**: with the default sorting by name (in a file explorer) the files will grouped by site, by user, by date and ordered by date and tweet ID.
-It's not a problem if the files are located in the differet folders.
+It's not a problem if the files are located in the different folders.
-Just perform the seatch by `[twitter]` in a root folder to list all files which you have download with this userscript.
+Just perform the search by `[twitter]` in a root folder to list all files which you have download with this userscript.
 Again, they will be grouped and sorted only due to name sorting.
 That's extremely useful thing!

 You can easily find some media from the selected user in you local files (the media's **author is credited** in the filename), know when it was posted, and go to the tweet by pasting the tweet `ID` to `https://twitter.com/_/status/{ID}`.
 The "default" filename (for example, `EXLtL49UYAA7vCG.jpg`) is for "compatibility".
 For example, if someone shared with you a file with `E7AdwdkUYAAqxy3.jpg` filename you can check did you downloaded it just by the search in your local files.

 The date format is `YYYY.MM.DD`.
 It's the only one proper format.
 It's unambiguous format.
 And it can be properly ordered by the sorting by name.
-The importans detail is it's UTC date.
+The important detail is it's UTC date.
 So the same file downloaded by people in different time zones will have the same filename.

 `[twitter]`, not just `twitter`?
 The first character as a special character (not `a-zA-Z0-9`) separates the downloaded files with the userscript from other files with "usual" names.
 And it looks nice, like a common tag.

 Finally, "**—**" character.
 Probably, it's the best character for separating purpose.
 It just **one** character _(UTF-16)_, you do not need to add extra spaces around it to make it looks good.
 It's a rarely used character, that makes parsing easier.